ucdavis/FairMLCourse/Computing.md

 * All code that you submit, either for homework or in quizzes, will be executed by whoever grades it (the TA or myself).
-Do not make use of R packages that do not come with base-R, as they may not be on the grader's machine.
+Do not make use of R packages that are not included in base-R, as they may not be on the grader's machine.

     In particular, do not use the Tidyverse.
 I am [not a fan of it](https://github.com/matloff/TidyverseSkeptic)
-    anyway--it was developed as a way to make R easier for noncoders, and I believe it makes it harder for them--but in any case, I may not have a current version of the Tidyverse on the machine I'm using for grading.
+    anyway--it was developed as a way to make R easier for noncoders, and I believe it actually makes it harder for them--but in any case, I may not have a current version of the Tidyverse on the machine I'm using for grading.